 The IDS gives grants and bursaries in support of its declared aims: to promote the study and enjoyment of trees and other woody plants, to bring together dendrologists from all round the world, and to protect and conserve rare and endangered plant species worldwide.

-The most important ongoing project is the creation of what has become known as IDS Trees and Shrubs Online, a resource freely available to all.
+The most important ongoing project is the creation of IDS Trees and Shrubs Online, a resource freely available to all.

 If you are seeking funding for a project that might accord with our declared interests, forms for application can be found here [institution] [individual]